 Click on a heading below to learn more.

-You live in the comfortable, safe and welcoming UBELONG Merida volunteer house, which is centrally located, close to the Plaza Grande, the bustling center of Merida, and Paseo Montejo, one of the main avenues.
+You live in a comfortable, safe and welcoming hostel, which is centrally located, close to the Plaza Grande, the bustling center of Merida, and Santa Lucía Park as well as Calle 60 where you find many restaurants, shops and museums.
 There is no better place to be located in the city!
-You share a room with up to seven other volunteers.
+You share a room with up to seven other UBELONG Volunteers or with other travelers.
 Each room has a private bathroom.
-All rooms and bathrooms are cleaned regularly.
-Wireless internet is available to UBELONG Volunteers free of charge.
-There is a great common area where you can cook, socialize or just relax in, and the surrounding neighborhood has plenty of cafes, grocery shops and other conveniences.
-A laundry service is available for a small fee and is located very close to the volunteer house.
+All rooms and bathrooms are cleaned regularly and you have free wireless internet.
+The hostel has a big kitchen, cozy common area, two beautiful and huge patios with hammocks as well as a pool to cool down from an exciting day at the project.
+The surrounding neighborhood has plenty of cafes, grocery shops and other conveniences.
+A laundry service close to the hostel is available for a small fee.
 You’re going to love living here!

 Please note: If you would like a single room or a room just for you and your significant other, we may be able to accommodate you.
 Let us know in your application what your special housing requirement is and we will get back to you on availability.
 There is an extra cost for having a single room or one just for you and your significant other.